open-infrastructure-labs/caerus-udf/examples/spark-udf/README_SPARK_UDF_PERFORMANCE_TPCH.md

 > $HADOOP_HOME/bin/hdfs dfs -put -f $LOCAL_DATA_PATH/$fileName/*  ${HDFS_DATA_PATH}/$tableName/
   > hdfs dfs -put -f spark-warehouse/tpch.db/*.tbl hdfs://10.124.48.67:9000/tpch_data100
 ```
-### Step 3: using Saprk to do ETL to change data to ordered parquet files.
+### Step 3: using Saprk to do ETL to change data to ordered parquet files
 To simplify, since Q06 only targets the largest dataset in TPCH "lineitem", so we just make the transformation only on this object file, and we will only order the "shipdate" column in the data.
 Using spark-shell (see example below) or spark-submit to run ETL on the raw csv data
 - prepare "lineitem" dataframe: either load or copy-paste the file content of "TpchSchemaProvider.scala" under the above repo: https://github.com/ssavvides/tpch-spark
 - write the dataframe to a parquet file